 - Cons: Premium responsiveness means it's pricier

-The Microsoft 5000 is a great example of a powerful and versatile long range wireless mouse that has the added bonus of coming with a USB storage transceiver.
-This transceiver turns the mouse on and off when you plug it in, and also acts as a storage device on the fly.
+The Microsoft 5000 is a great example of a powerful and versatile long-range wireless mouse that has the added bonus of coming with a USB storage transceiver.
+This transceiver turns the mouse on and off when you plug it in.
+It also acts as a storage device on the fly.

-A great feature is the design, which allows comfortable use whether you're left-handed or right.
+A great feature is the design, which allows for comfortable use whether you're left-handed or right-handed.
 It's a comfortable device and a pleasure to use all day.

-Unlike a lot of long distance wireless mice out there, it has a very stable and precise tracking system that avoids the jiggling cursor issue and keeps things nice and smooth, and it will work on a range of surfaces in case you're somewhere without a mouse pad.
+Unlike a lot of long-distance wireless mice out there, it has a very stable and precise tracking system that avoids the jiggling cursor issue.
+It keeps things nice and smooth, and it will work on a range of surfaces in case you're somewhere without a mouse pad.

-The battery life is around 8 months between changes.
+The battery life is around eight months between changes.
 I recommend picking up a couple of rechargeable AA batteries for when it conks out, but it won't happen very often!

-It's also a very ergonomic mouse with 5 buttons and four way wheel scrolling.
-A best seller with great reviews, this is a favorite long range wireless mouse and worth your time to check out.
+It's also a very ergonomic mouse with five buttons and four-way wheel scrolling.
+A best seller with great reviews, this is a popular long-range wireless mouse.
+It is well worth your time to check out.

-You'll see those terms thrown around, and they refer to the wireless frequency that the mouse operates with.
+You'll see those terms thrown around.
+They refer to the wireless frequency that the mouse operates with.

 2.4 GHz is very popular, but anything with a range in GHz is a good idea.
-Older wireless mice tended to run on lower frequencies, which led to connectivity problems and range issues.
+Older wireless mice tend to run on lower frequencies, which led to connectivity problems and range issues.